MicrosoftDocs/quantum-docs/articles/manage-workspace-access.md

 - To create a new storage account, you must select an existing resource group that you're an owner of.

 - To select an existing storage account, you must be an owner of the storage account.
 You must also select the existing resource group that the storage account belongs to.

-To view your authorization for various resources, see [Check your role assignments](#check-your-role-assignments).

 Subscription contributors can't assign roles to others.